Jimin624/Jimin624.github.io/_pages/about.md

 I am a cognitive scientist who is passionate to investigate how people process, learn, and think.
 My research particularly focuses on cognitive mechanisms underlying the number comprehension - field called **numercial cognition**.

-What do you think people would do when they are asked to compare numbers, for example, 12 vs. 25?
-Would comparing 112 vs. 125 be as easy as 12 vs. 25?
-What if people speak other languages?
-Though 12 vs. 25 seems like a simple comparison, *there could be more happening* than you think!
+How would you compare 12 and 25?
+Do you think comparing 112 and 125 be as easy?
+Do you think you would compare the numbers the same way if you speak another language?
+There could be *more happening* than you think!
 You will be able to know a little bit more about the area if you explore my page!

 ### Why do you do psychology research?
 I enjoy asking questions and finding answers.
 I always found it fascinating that everyone learns, processes, and thinks differently.
 Psychology research is a great way to investigate why and how this happens.
 I also love making implications and applying the findings to the real world settings.
 This is why my research focuses on questions in education and data visualizations.
 I plan to expand my research to more areas!